raguay/ModalFileManager-NWjs/README.md

 ### Extension Commands

 These commands require inputs and supply results.
-Therefore these commands can`t be used in hotkeys or command prompt.
+Therefore these commands can`t be used in hotkeys or the command prompt.
 They are loaded and used in a different way as well.
+Please refer to the [Creating Extensions Section](#creating-extensions) for more details.

 | Function Name | Description |
 | --- | ---------- |